-Church View Bridge Street, from the east
+Church View, Bridge Street, from the east

 The lower rendered range to the south probably dates from the early nineteenth century.
-To the east is a large rendered c2012 addition designed in the manner of a vernacular sixteenth or seventeenth century jettied dwelling.
+To the east is a large rendered c2012 addition designed convincingly in the manner of a vernacular sixteenth or seventeenth century jettied dwelling.
 Large projecting red brick stack to the centre of the north gable, and a red pan tile roof.
 The eastern elevation has a single casement window at first floor level and large glazed doors beneath.

 Good low brick boundary wall with curved corner to east, probably dating from the late nineteenth century.
-Twentieth century railings to western section of frontage not included.